osu-mist/express-api-skeleton/README.md

     $ npm install oracledb
     ```

-3. Define `oracledb` section in the `/config/default.yaml` to be like:
+3. Define `dataSources/oracledb` section in the `/config/default.yaml` to be like:

     ```yaml
     dataSources: